kevin-44/WAX_Creator_API_Integration/README.md

 ## Calling the API

-Calling the [WAX ExpressTrade API](https://github.com/OPSkins/trade-opskins-api) implies that you either send a [GET](https://www.w3schools.com/tags/ref_httpmethods.asp) or [POST](https://www.w3schools.com/tags/ref_httpmethods.asp) request to `https://api-trade.opskins.com`, this will tell the server to perform an action on its end and return a response.
+Calling the WAX Creator API implies that you either send a [GET](https://www.w3schools.com/tags/ref_httpmethods.asp) or [POST](https://www.w3schools.com/tags/ref_httpmethods.asp) request to `https://api-trade.opskins.com`, this will tell the server to perform an action on its end and return a response.

 > **Note**: Calls to `api-trade.opskins.com` should always be executed over the `HTTPS` protocol; otherwise, your calls will be redirected and you will receive erroneous responses. `https://api-trade.opskins.com` is the default value for the `url` parameter in the `ExecuteAPICall` function (loaded from the `execute_api_call.php` extension).